Princely Plot Bunny

 Toward the end of the session though, some familiar faces emerged, and necessitated his attention.
 Neither of the two following petitions were held by people he cared for very much.

 "For a petition of naming, Lord Isaka Ryuuichirou and his spouse, Isaka Kaoru."

 It was always difficult to ascertain the lord's mood, as he was the type to grin invitingly whilst plotting mischief in his mind.
-He put on many playful airs, but Akihiko knew personally just how calculating Isaka could be, beneath the skin.
+He put on many playful airs, but Akihiko knew personally just how calculating Isaka could be, beneath the surface.

 The older child was his other father in miniature, with dark sandy hair and muted russet eyes - though he looked out through them with an expression of wonder that was not customary of either of his parents.
-Isaka Hideyoshi was sweet-faced and though Akihiko was not interested in the concept of having his own offspring, he did so love the simple innocence of children.
-It reminded him of that which he had sometimes felt he lacked in his own upbringing, and so he watched the boy stroll along.
+Isaka Hideyoshi was sweet-faced and though Akihiko wasn't interested in the concept of having his own offspring, he did love the simple innocence of children.
+It reminded him of that which he felt he lacked in his own upbringing, and so he watched the boy stroll along.
 He would much rather deal with kids than with a noble like Hideyoshi's father.